blossm-network/toolbox/README.md

 ### Write-side Organization

-Functionality is organized in 3 layers that outline how to configure procedures, and are named according to the design of the application being designed.
+Functionality is organized in 3 subset layers that outline how to configure procedures, and are named by the application designer.

 * `<domain>` - Each `domain` has one `event-store` and can have one `command-gateway` to allow external access to it's `command`s.